OctopusDeploy/docs/docs/installation/installing-octopus/sql-server-database-requirements.md

 Octopus Deploy stores projects, environments, and deployment history in a Microsoft SQL Server database.

-## Supported versions and editions {#SQLServerDatabaseRequirements-Supportedversionsandeditions}
+## Supported Versions and Editions {#SQLServerDatabaseRequirements-Supportedversionsandeditions}

 Octopus works with a wide range of versions and editions of SQL Server, from a local SQL Server Express instance, all the way to an Enterprise Edition cluster, or hosted database-as-a-service.
 The following versions/editions are supported: